913-guceanu-george/Practical-work-1/README.md

 ## Required operations:

-get the number of vertices.
+1. Get the number of vertices.

-parse (iterate) the set of vertices.
+2. Parse (iterate) the set of vertices.

-given two vertices, find out whether there is an edge from the first one to the second one, and retrieve the Edge_id if there is an edge (the latter is not required if an edge is represented simply as a pair of vertex identifiers).
+3. Given two vertices, find out whether there is an edge from the first one to the second one, and retrieve the Edge_id if there is an edge (the latter is not required if an edge is represented simply as a pair of vertex identifiers).

-get the in degree and the out degree of a specified vertex.
+4. Get the in degree and the out degree of a specified vertex.

-parse (iterate) the set of outbound edges of a specified vertex (that is, provide an iterator).
+5. Parse (iterate) the set of outbound edges of a specified vertex (that is, provide an iterator).
 For each outbound edge, the iterator shall provide the Edge_id of the curren edge (or the target vertex, if no Edge_id is used). parse the set of inbound edges of a specified vertex (as above).

-get the endpoints of an edge specified by an Edge_id (if applicable).
+6. Get the endpoints of an edge specified by an Edge_id (if applicable).

-retrieve or modify the information (the integer) attached to a specified edge.
+7. Retrieve or modify the information (the integer) attached to a specified edge.

-The graph shall be modifiable: it shall be possible to add and remove an edge, and to add and remove a vertex.
+8. The graph shall be modifiable: it shall be possible to add and remove an edge, and to add and remove a vertex.
 Think about what should happen with the properties of existing edges and with the identification of remaining vertices.
 You may use an abstract Vertex_id instead of an int in order to identify vertices; in this case, provide a way of iterating the vertices of the graph.

-The graph shall be copyable, that is, it should be possible to make an exact copy of a graph, so that the original can be then modified independently of its copy.
+9. The graph shall be copyable, that is, it should be possible to make an exact copy of a graph, so that the original can be then modified independently of its copy.
 Think about the desirable behaviour of an Edge_property attached to the original graph, when a copy is made.

-Read the graph from a text file (as an external function); see the format below.
+10. Read the graph from a text file (as an external function); see the format below.

-Write the graph from a text file (as an external function); see the format below.
+11. Write the graph from a text file (as an external function); see the format below.

-Create a random graph with specified number of vertices and of edges (as an external function).
+12. Create a random graph with specified number of vertices and of edges (as an external function).
 The operations must take no more than:

-O(deg(x)+deg(y)) for: verifying the existence of an edge and for retrieving the edge between two given vertices.
+13. O(deg(x)+deg(y)) for: verifying the existence of an edge and for retrieving the edge between two given vertices.
 O(1) for: getting the first or the next edge, inbound or outbound to a given vertex; get the endpoints, get or set the attached integer for an edge (given by an Edge_id or, if no Edge_id is defined, then given by its source and target); get the total number of vertices or edges; get the in-degree or the out-degree of a given vertex.

 ## Other requirements: